yug0537/Startup_Funding_Analysis-Streamlit-App-/README.md

 # Startup_Funding_Analysis-Streamlit-App-
-An interactive Streamlit dashboard that analyzes startup funding trends in India using Python, Pandas, and Plotly
+An interactive Streamlit dashboard that analyzes startup funding trends in India using Python, Pandas,Matplotlib

 ## Executive Summary